 GraniteShares HIPS US High Income ETF (NYSE:HIPS)

-This ETF tracks the performance of the TFMS HIPS 300 Index and has almost $7.8 million in assets spread across hundreds of individual holdings, 80% of which are stocks and 14% of which are bonds.
+This ETF tracks the performance of the TFMS HIPS 300 Index and has almost $23 million in assets spread across hundreds of individual holdings, 80% of which are stocks and 14% of which are bonds.
 The remaining 6% is divided between other equities and cash.

 Global X SuperDividend® Alternatives ETF (NASDAQ:ALTY)